EDUCBA

 Thus, Guaranteed Asset Protection helps cover the difference and protects you from unwanted loss.

-• Theft: GAP protects you against theft if your car is stolen and cannot be recovered.
+• Theft: GAP protects you against theft if your car cannot be recovered.

 • Accident: If your car is totaled or wrecked, you can use Guaranteed Asset Protection to cover the difference.

 It primarily covers the two scenarios mentioned above.
-Other damages to your vehicle are covered by your comprehensive car insurance policy.
+Your comprehensive car insurance policy covers other damages to your vehicle.

 How to Calculate Gap Insurance?